-- two layers approach (MD and HD), - significant portion of complex open tables (with unknown and potentially large number of rows) which requires simplification of their modelling in order to allow usability, - high number of entry points (modules) reflecting various reporting scenarios, - Excel format for definition of the model in form of the DPM Dictionary and Annotated Templates (aiming to resemble the Business Templates from the Solvency II and Pension Funds legal acts), - technical constructs applied in these Excel files in order to extract all DPM metadata in an automated manner to a structured format of a DPM database and subsequently to XBRL taxonomy syntax.
+- two layers approach (MD and HD), - significant portion of complex open tables (with unknown and potentially large number of rows) which requires simplification of their modelling in order to allow usability, - high number of entry points (modules) reflecting various reporting scenarios, - Excel format for definition of the model in form of the DPM Dictionary and Annotated Templates (aiming to resemble the Business Templates from the Solvency II, Pension Funds, Financial Conglomerates (FICOD) and Pan-European Personal Pension Products KID and PR legal acts), - technical constructs applied in these Excel files in order to extract all DPM metadata in an automated manner to a structured format of a DPM database and subsequently to XBRL taxonomy syntax.

-The chapter describes in details the approach applied in the DPM modelling of Solvency II and Pension Funds information requirements.
+The chapter describes in detail the approach applied in the DPM modelling of Solvency II, Pension Funds, FICOD and Pan-European Personal Pension Products KID and PR information requirements.